9 min read

 Search bypasses every level.
 Type "past perfect" into the search bar at the top and you skip the whole drill — you get a flat list of matches immediately.
 The browse hierarchy is for not knowing what you need; the search is for knowing exactly what you need.

 This was the part I wrestled with most.
 My first prototype was a 14-category accordion.
 It looked tidy on desktop but burned 700+ pixels of mobile vertical space before showing anything useful.
-The 4-level model takes ~120 px for the landing card.
-It scales linearly with topic count without ever turning into a wall of links.
+The drill-down model takes ~120 px for the landing card.
+It scales calmly without ever turning into a wall of links.

-Part 3: The thing nobody else does — pattern detection on past mistakes
+Part 3: the thing nobody else does — connect past mistakes to rules

 Here's the part I'm most proud of, and the part I haven't seen in any other learning app:

 When you finish a conversation in SpeakShark, the AI catches your mistakes and saves them with the exact sentence you said.
 The Vocab tab shows individual word errors.
 The new Grammar tab shows sentence-level mistakes — but it doesn't just show them as flat strings.
-It runs a pattern detector across each sentence and surfaces the underlying grammar rules.
+We surface the underlying grammar rules behind each sentence and link them straight into the Reference.

 Example.
 You said this in a session: